with Laura Kirar

 After your siesta, set your sights (and appetites) on the light but intensely satisfying fare at La Parada, a Peruvian restaurant serving the locals’ favorite ceviches alongside “the best Pisco Sours I’ve ever had,” Laura adds, “And I’ve had my share…”

 If you’ve gotten this far without trying México’s perfectly balanced, smoked-agave liquor called mezcal, this is your chance.
-San Mezcal (next to La Parada) and La Mezcalería will happily steer you to a chupito—a shot to be sipped, not downed—or cocktail to your taste.
+La Mezcalería will happily steer you to a chupito—a shot to be sipped, not downed—or cocktail to your taste.
 (We suggest the Casa Dragones label, a local favorite run by friends of Méson; the maker also offers afternoon house tours and tastings, if you’re so inclined.)
 If you do find yourself at La Mezcalería, and especially if this is your final night in SMA, make the short walk to the central square.
 There’s no better parting view than that of La Parroquia de San Miguel de Arcángel, that massively intricate, sand-pink wedding cake of a cathedral, towering above you like a fairytale castle—to remind you once and for all:

 This city casts a spell all its own.